-Scott Nash started MOM’s at the age of 22 with an initial investment of $100 as a home delivery business out of his mom’s garage.
+Scott Nash started MOM’s at the age of 22 with an initial investment of $100 as a home delivery business out of a garage.
 On July 2nd 1987, MOM’s made its first sale delivering to a customer who lived in Rockville, MD.

 Scott bought his sister’s Chevy Malibu station wagon for $1,000, which he used to make grocery deliveries in the middle of the night.

-A big break came when Scott’s roommate put a note on the door of a local organic retailer that closed, telling people to go to MOM’s instead.
+A big break came when Scott’s roommate, who worked at a local organic retailer that went out of business earlier that day, put a note on the door telling people to go to MOM’s instead.